estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 This is a change data capture (CDC) connector that captures change events from a MySQL database via the [Binary Log](https://dev.mysql.com/doc/refman/8.0/en/binary-log.html).

-[`ghcr.io/estuary/source-mysql:dev`](https://github.com/estuary/connectors/pkgs/container/source-mysql) provides the latest connector image.
+It is available for use in the Flow web application.
+For local development or open-source workflows, [`ghcr.io/estuary/source-mysql:dev`](https://github.com/estuary/connectors/pkgs/container/source-mysql) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.

 ## Prerequisites
 To use this connector, you'll need a MySQL database setup with the following: